IstvanOzsvath225/sb_car_api/README.md

 3. **Build Database**:
    When you run the application, database table will be created by liquibase from `001-create-base-tables.xml`'
 ---
+## Postman setup
+`resources/postmanSet/Cars.postman_collection.json` contains available requests for Postman.
+It can be imported to Postman.

+---
 ## API Endpoints
 Here are the available API endpoints for managing cars:

 ### `POST /api/cars/createCar`